-Looking for Apples: Why Are Some Brown Inside (But look Good Outside) in 2021?
+Looking for Apples: Why Are Some Brown Inside (But look Good Outside) in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Have you bought apples (especially Fuji) that look great and when you get them how and cut them open, you find they are brown or have brown spots inside?
 This is becoming a more common problem, and unscrupulous (or simply incompetent) middlemen may be at the heart of it.
 It has to do with how the apples are stored after they are harvested.

 In this case, the most common problem is due to how the apples were handled in storage after being harvested.
 UC Davis tells us:

 Internal browning, thought to result from CO2 injury, has been reported in Fuji, Cox's Orange Pippin, Braeburn and Jonathan apples.
 The disorder is associated with later harvested, large, and overmature fruit and with CO2 concentrations in storage.
 Higher concentrations of CO2 result in greater incidence and severity of internal browning.
 Incidence and severity of this disorder varies season to season and orchard to orchard.
 The reasons for this variability are unknown but some have suggested an association with cool, wet weather and high nitrogen fertilization

 This makes sense to me.
 I bought 3 bushels of Fuji's in late September 2019 at the farmers market.
 They were exceptionally large (the size of softballs or grapefruit), and looked and felt perfect on the outside.
 When I cut them out, 1/3 to 1/2 of them looks like this: